 a) Change the scale to preferably 1:25.

-c) Use the Fill Tool to draw the circular representation of the columns main bars in the column sectional plans, i.e using the Circle Tool under the Documents Bar, draw a circle of a corresponding diameter to the main bars, draw a square black Foreground Fill inside the circle and on selecting the fill sides, use the Arc Tool to make it a circle.
+c) Use the Fill Tool to draw the circular representation of the column’s main bars in the column sectional plans.
+To do this, use the Circle Tool under the Documents Bar, draw a circle of a corresponding diameter to the main bars, draw a square black Foreground Fill inside the circle, and on selecting the fill sides, use the Arc Tool to make it a circle.
 The circular fill should represent the main bars in the columns.
 The same procedure is used to draw the beams and stairs bars in their corresponding sectional details.
 You should then use a Structural Concrete Fill to fill in space inside the concrete outlines to represent the concrete.

-d) Dimension the columns as in architectural drawing, editing the dimension when needed by moving the cursor to the dimension text, hold shift, left-click the text, then right-click inside the text (or press Ctrl and T) and edit the dimension text to read as you want, for example, you may type, ‘DEPTH TO BE DETERMINED ON SITE’ in place of the foundation depth dimension.
+d) Dimension the columns as in an Architectural Drawing, editing the dimension when needed by moving the cursor to the dimension text, holding shift, left-click the text, then right-click inside the text (or press Ctrl and T) and editing the dimension text to read as you want.
+For example, you may type, ‘DEPTH TO BE DETERMINED ON SITE’ in place of the foundation depth dimension.

 3. How to Draw the Slab and Beams Details

 To use the ArchiCAD to draw structural drawings for the slab and beam details, follow the steps below: